-- 1. Remove the battery pack. - Place the saw on a flat, firm surface, blade side down. - 3.
+- Remove the battery pack.
+Place the saw on a flat, firm surface, blade side down. - 3.
 Unscrew the oil cap. - 4.
 Carefully fill reservoir with chain oil. - 5.
-Tighten oil cap securely. - 6.
-Repeat as needed during use. - Periodically check that the saw chain is lubricat ing correctly: - With a full reservoir, hold the tool with the tip of the guide bar pointing to a light-colored surface. - Run the tool for approximately 30 seconds. - An oil line should become visible on the light surface. - If not, remove and clean the guide bar thoroughly.
-Ensure the guide bar sprocket (at the tip) rotates freely. - If the lubrication system still does not work prop erly, contact a MILWAUKEE[®] service facility.
+Tighten oil cap securely. - Repeat as needed during use. - Periodically check that the saw chain is lubricating correctly: - a.
+With a full reservoir, hold the pruning saw with the tip of the guide bar pointing at a light-coloured surface. - b.
+Run the pruning saw for approximately 30 seconds. - c.
+An oil line should become visible on the light surface. - d.
+If not, remove and clean the guide bar thoroughly.
+Ensure the guide bar sprocket (at the tip) rotates freely. - e.
+If the lubrication system still does not work properly, contact a MILWAUKEE® service facility.